scriptinator/Wurst-Wiki/BookHack.md

 6. Give it to the admin or to the person you want to troll.

 # Troubleshooting
-**You need Minecraft 1.8** on the server.
+- **You need Minecraft 1.8** on the server.
 Servers that run Minecraft 1.7 do not support books with links.

+- **It's not patched.** Spigot is very slowly working on a patch, but they are nowhere near it.
+All others (Bukkit, Mojang, etc.) don't even care about it.

 # For those who want to Skype me about it
 ![](https://cloud.githubusercontent.com/assets/10100202/7282607/62dfc2c2-e931-11e4-8181-ba33f477849f.jpg)